-Taiwan and its strait are in the southern extremity of the East China Sea; thus, the East China Sea is where the most dangerous Sino-American flashpoint resides.
+Taiwan and its strait are in the southern extremity of the East China Sea; thus, the East China Sea is where the most dangerous Sino-American flashpoint has resided.
 The Taiwan contingency is, and has been, the focal point of serious planning for both militaries.
 Fortunately, the prospect of war over Taiwan seems very low today, and, arguably, the political relationship between Taipei and Beijing is as good as it has ever been.
-But, because Beijing has not taken the use of force off the table, the possibility of conflict looms in the background.

-Use of force is deliberately stated as a viable Chinese option.
+Nevertheless, the use of force is deliberately stated as a viable Chinese option.
 As a result, Taiwan has been and remains at the center of the Sino-American security universe.
 Either directly or indirectly, it has been the cause of the vast majority of past security-related issues between China and the United States.
-Because Taiwan remains the only plausible potential trigger for war between China and the United States, it is the most important driver of China's military modernization-which has focused on what the U.S. Department of Defense has called "China's anti-access/area-denial strategy."
+Because Taiwan